ilikejames/fakehost/docs/exchange/README.md

 ## Overview

 A basic package for building fake messaging services that communicate over websockets.
-Can run as a nodejs service, or be bundled inside the browser.

 **This library won't give you much on its own.** Instead its used to support running the same fake service code hosted **within the browser** or **running as a node process**.